revel/revel.github.io/manual/modules.md

 **Modules** are packages that can be plugged into an application.
 They allow sharing of controllers, views, assets, and other code between multiple Revel applications or from third-party sources.

-A module should have the [same layout](organization.html#DefaultLayout) as a Revel application.
+A module should have the [same layout](organization.html#DefaultLayout) as a Revel application's layout.
 The "hosting" application will merge it in as follows:

 1. Any templates in `module/app/views` will be added to the Template Loader search path
 2. Any controllers in `module/app/controllers` will be treated as if they were in your application